cisagov/ScubaGear/baselines/exchange.md

 8. Return to the DKIM page on the Defender admin center to finish enabling DKIM.

-## 2.4 Domain-Based Message Authentication, Reporting, and Conformance SHALL Be Enabled
+## 4. Domain-Based Message Authentication, Reporting, and Conformance (DMARC)

 Domain-based Message Authentication, Reporting, and Conformance (DMARC) works with SPF and DKIM to authenticate mail senders and ensure that